bhartl/NeurEvo/README.md

 # Mindcraft
-A framework for cognitive evolution.
+A Framework for Cognitive NeuroEvolution

 ## Project Structure
 - The entire `mindcraft` framework implementation is located in the [mindcraft](mindcraft) folder.